MHSeals/mhseals_docker/README.md

 git clone --recurse-submodules https://github.com/mhseals/mhseals_docker.git
 ```

-If you didn't include the recurse-submodules flag then run to pull each needed submodule:
+If you didn't include the recurse-submodules flag, then run to pull each needed submodule:

 ```
 git submodule foreach '